 His father George Kinuthia who was at the court room apologized to Ivy’s family.
 He said that his family was yet to get in touch with Ivy’s family but he had contacted the elders in order to find the way forward.

-George Kinuthis revealed that the two families knew each other from Thika town where he lives and owns businesses.
+George Kinuthia revealed that the two families knew each other from Thika town where he lives and owns businesses.

-Kinuthia, an employee of betting firm SportPesa, shot to limelight on Tuesday after he hacked Ms Wangechi – a Moi University student taking practicals at MTRH – with an axe before slithering her throat with a knife.
+Kinuthia, an employee of betting firm SportPesa, shot to the limelight on Tuesday after he killed Ms Wangechi.

 Initial reports indicated the two were in a romantic relationship that had gone sour.